Whose Values? Measuring the (Subjective) Expression of Basic Human Values in Social Media: Discussion

 \section{Discussion}

-In this paper, we introduce and validate a framework for measuring the expression of basic human values on social media.
+In this paper, we introduce and validate a framework for measuring the expression of basic human values on social media paradigmatic of a shift towards perspectivism.
 From a methodological perspective, we note that the large variation in value perceptions across individuals suggests that while indeed there is a degree of shared understanding, there is no singular ground truth in every case: the low levels of agreement in value annotations we observe appear even after training and gating to encourage shared understanding.

 To acknowledge the inherent subjectivity of the task, we introduce a specialized framework for using LLMs for annotating subjective social science constructs.
 With this framework, we showcase a personalized LLM-based model that people agree with more than the base model, other people, or even consensus annotations.
 This approach represents a perspectivist approach \cite{fleisig2024perspectivist} to modeling subjective constructs, which we believe is critical in the age of ontologically monolithic LLMs \cite{haghighi2025ontologies}.